Scientific Accuracy Verified || v4.0.2

 Evidence-Based Training to Lower Your 5K Time

-Lactate Threshold Runs - 20–30 min at "comfortably hard" pace (approximately half-marathon effort) - Raises the lactate threshold, making 5K race pace feel more sustainable
+Lactate Threshold Runs 20–30 min at "comfortably hard" effort (approximately half marathon race effort).
+Raises the lactate threshold, making 5K pace feel more economical and sustainable.
+Run once per week.

-Easy Volume - Most recreational runners improving their 5K need *more easy mileage*, not more hard workouts - Building from 25 to 40 km/week of easy running typically drops 5K time by 2–4 minutes over 16 weeks
+Easy Volume — The Foundation Most Runners Underestimate Most recreational runners who want to improve their 5K need *more easy mileage*, not more hard workouts.
+Building from 25 to 40 km/week of easy running typically drops 5K time by 2–4 minutes over a 16-week period — without adding a single hard session.

-⚕️ Disclaimer: 5K racing requires near-maximal effort.
-Individuals new to running or returning from injury should build a base of 8–12 weeks of easy running before attempting a time trial or race.
+⚕️ Disclaimer: 5K racing requires near-maximal cardiovascular effort.
+Individuals new to running or returning from injury should build a base of 8–12 weeks of easy running before attempting a timed effort or race.
+Seek medical clearance if you have a history of cardiovascular conditions.

 Use Cases / Example Scenarios